-I made this mistake four times in the last two years before I learned that if a prospect argues and finagles with me in the original strategy/discovery call over my price, then it’s just foreshadowing the scope creeping that will inevitably come when working together.
+I made this mistake four times in the first two years of this business before I learned that if a prospect argues and finagles with me in the original strategy/discovery call over my price, then it’s just foreshadowing the scope creeping that will inevitably come when working together.
 Ishmael clients have always wanted more out of me, or not paid their invoices on time, argued about other things, or reminded me how much I’m charging them.

 They simply make for the lousiest and most entitled clients.

 It’s not just double, but exponentially costlier to lowball a client